RauschMax/VMinR/README.md

 Click on "Generate Git Credentials" and then enter a username and password (it doesn't have to be the same as your Kantar credentials).
 At this point you should have everything you need to install packages off TNS-AnalyticsDE-VMTools

-From there, run the following script:
+From there: Go to R (e.g. using RStudio) and run the following script:

 ```
 install.packages(c('devtools', 'git2r'))